Herbal & Flower Teas

 Why people make this tea

 There is something quietly joyful about brewing a pot of flower tea — watching the petals unfurl and breathing in the fragrance before the first sip.
 Apple blossom has a clean, subtly sweet scent and is traditionally prized in Chinese food therapy for its gentle effects on digestion and complexion.
-Bro Niu brews it paired with a couple of stevia leaves for natural sweetness — no sugar needed — and finds it so pleasant it becomes an effortless daily ritual.
+Nourilo brews it paired with a couple of stevia leaves for natural sweetness — no sugar needed — and finds it so pleasant it becomes an effortless daily ritual.

 Method